 These however only establish how room temperature affects your sleep.
 There are more interactive devices.

-If you are seeking a more hands-on approach there are bed heating and cooling systems, like the Bedjet, or the chiliPAD where the device both tracks circadian rhythm and provides your ideal temperature during the night.
+If you are seeking a more hands-on approach there are bed heating and cooling systems, like the chiliPAD Mattress Cooler or Bedjet bed cooling and warming system where the device both tracks circadian rhythm and provides your ideal temperature during the night.

 Light pollution can become deceptively complex when compared to measuring temperature, making the sensors for it all the more vital.

 As natural light dwindles our bodies release melatonin.
 The hormone relaxes our muscles, lowers our core body temperature and readies us to sleep.

 The greater amount of artificial light we are exposed to, the further we throw off our circadian rhythm.